danielamorais/airPlaneGame/README.md

 </p>

 ## Contributing
 Everyone is welcome to contribute so feel confortable to send pull requests!
-(Even if you're a Star Wars fan)
+(Even if you're a Star Wars fan).<br>
+Click [here](https://trello.com/b/5C8JQRlI/startrekgame) to access a suggestion list of what needs to be done

 ### Requirements
 - LOVE 0.9.2 (Baby Inspector) or higher